 In November 2004, the Company licensed certain patent rights from two universities.
 The license agreements required a \$50,000 up-front payment to be paid over two years.
 Additionally, payments within the agreement included a sublicense fee of 12.5% until Investigational New Drug Application (IND) filing, a minimum royalty of \$10,000 a year beginning in 2009, and a milestone payment of \$100,000 upon Biologics License Application (BLA) approval.
-Upon commercialization, the license agreements require royalty payment equal to a specified percentage of future sales of products subject to the license through the expiration of the licenses.
+Upon commercialization, the license agreements require royalty payments equal to a specified percentage of future sales of products subject to the license through the expiration of the licensed natents expiration of the licensed patent.
+In the event that the minimum annual royalty amount of \$75,000 has not been met by either the earliest of obtaining a biologics license application or three years upon execution of the license agreement, the Company will pay the difference between the minimum royalty payment and those royalties actually paid.